 Having witnessed government’s greatest potential as well as its capacity for dysfunction, no one is more adept at explaining what’s gone wrong and illustrating why it doesn’t have to be this way.
 As a key participant in every major issue of the past decade and beyond, few can speak with greater firsthand knowledge as to how policy-making has virtually been abandoned as a matter of practice in our government, and has now devolved into a series of gotcha votes for political leverage.
 But as Senator Snowe made clear, she was not leaving the Senate because she ceased believing in its power, or because she no longer loved the institution -- but precisely because she does.
 Her powerful message, delivered now as an outsider with insider knowledge, centers on how we reached this point and why we do not have to accept polarized partisanship as the “new norm” by offering concrete ideas on how we can return the Congress to its past ability to reach consensus.

-Presentations at Calvin College:Fighting for Common Ground: How We can Fix the Stalemate in Congress
+Presentations at Calvin University:Fighting for Common Ground: How We can Fix the Stalemate in Congress

 Part of the: January Series

 (12:30 PM–1:30 PM EST)

 Covenant Fine Arts Center Auditorium